BomberFish/WDBDDISSH/README.md

-# Works now, don't ignore
+# Doesn't work yet, please ignore

+## TODO

+- Make it work
+- Beg Alfie for fastPathSign2

 Works: you can attach a debugger to processes